WeZZard/Gatsblog/content/_posts/2019-02-05-hello-world.md

 Republic of China, the central government announced to gradually replace the use of Traditional Chinese with Simplified Chinese.

-Well, the reason why I had abandoned Jekyll is not as complicated as the historical details I mentioned above.
+Well, but the reason why I had abandoned Jekyll is not as complicated as the historical details I mentioned above.
 Just like other blog systems that I have used before, Jekyll doesn't fulfill all my needs.
 The user defined excerpt markup is awesome, but I also want shortcodes in WordPress.
 I had to write